CESNET/metacentrum-user-docs/docs/software/containers/index.md

 ## Direct Singularity usage (new feature)

 !!! tip "Singularity image can be added as PBS parameter"
-    Singularity image can now be specified directly upon job submission as a PBS parameter and the container will be automatically launched when the job starts.
+    The Singularity image can now be specified directly upon job submission as a PBS parameter, and the container will be automatically launched when the job starts.
 This is a new feature (Aug 2024).
-Keep in mind that this new feature is still in testing mode and probably some expansion and modifications (e.g. towards parallelized computing) will be still under way.
+Keep in mind that this new feature is still in testing mode, and probably some expansion and modifications (e.g. towards parallelized computing) will be still under way.

 Key features: